- TAX INFO

 - List each agreement once (add multiple parcels’ taxable value and taxes together for an agreement and list on one line).

 - The agreement number consists of three components: (1) the first two digits represent the county code where the property is located, (2) the middle portion is the actual contract number, and (3) the last six numbers are the expiration date.
-If the agreement has split, it will have a letter added after the contract numbers.
+If the agreement has been split, it will have a letter added after the contract numbers.

 - Ownership on property tax statements must match ownership on agreements.